CESARDELATORRE/agentic-mcp-baseline-solution/docs/project-idea.md

 - Docker containers for each component
 - HTTP+SSE transport for MCP communication (HTTP requests + Server-Sent Events)
 - MCP servers as containerized services exposing tools and resources
-- Remote agent execution in separate containers acting as MCP clients
+- Remote agent execution in separate containers acting as MCP clients and MCP servers, depending who is cosuming what.
 - Docker Compose orchestration
 - Suitable for medium-scale deployments and staging environments